OrionJoshi/Complexity_Of_Algorithm/README.md

 Sometime `Auxiliary Space` is confused with `Space Complexity`.
 But `Auxiliary Space` is the extra space or the temporary space used by the algorithm during it's execution.

     Space Complexity = Auxiliary Space + Input space

+### Asymptotic Notations:

+The main idea of asymptotic analysis is to have a measure of `efficiency of algorithms` that doesn’t depend on machine specific constants, and doesn’t require algorithms to be implemented and `time taken by programs to be compared`.
+Asymptotic notations are mathematical tools to represent time complexity of algorithms for asymptotic analysis.
+The following 3 asymptotic notations are mostly used to represent time complexity of algorithms.

+####  Big O Notation: